Duncan Gill, MD, Medical Director

 Lindsay graduated from Cambridge College with a M.Ed. in Mental Health Counseling in 2004.
 She is a certified School Guidance Counselor and has been in Special Education as a consultant, liaison, teacher and clinician for over ten years.
 Currently, she is working as the Educational Director and Clinical Liaison for the Cornerstones Day and Residential School, a Massachusetts 766 approved School designed for children ages 6-12 who require intensive psychiatric and educational treatment.
 She has been in this position for 9 years.
 Outside of work, Lindsay enjoys a multitude of sports, including tennis, basketball and ping-pong.
 She has studied classical piano for 23 years, and enjoys travel – but not nearly as much as everyone at DBHA enjoys her amazing custom cakes, cookies, and other baked treats.

-Catie Scanlon, Administrative Assistant/Medical Records Coordinator
+Catie Scanlon, Office Manager/Medical Records Coordinator

 Ricard Alexis, Counselor